PetrDvorak221465/Digital-electronics-1/Labs/02-logic/README.md

 ```
 **Code 2.**
 ```
     p_stimulus : *process*
     *begin*
-        -- Report a note at the begining of stimulus process *report* "Stimulus process started" *severity* note;
+        *report* "Stimulus process started" *severity* note;
 	-- First test values
         s_b <= "0000"; s_a <= "0000"; wait for 100 ns;